nielswritescode/eventsite/_philosophy/what_is_unconditional_organizing.md

 to the very complex (hardly noticable subconscious conditions which has roots in personal trauma).

+Let's list a few:

+- To bring your phone to the gathering (to show tickets or book a locker)
+- An entry fee
+- To be clothed a certain way
+- To comply with common ethics & morals

+> This might seem obvious, but there is a counterexample.
+A pedophile was not kicked out of a 'rainbow' gathering because the gathering was set on being unconditional.
+This then caused almost all the other participants to leave and the gathering ceased to be.
+Perhaps perfect unconditionality is also not desired?

+- To be of certain gender, political view or race
+- To leave a donation at the end
+- To do what the teacher says

+> A person was told to comply with the teacher or leave when he wanted to do a slightly different shavasanah in a yoga class (Our personal experience).

 ## An utopia for UO
 Imagine there would be an abundance of healing gatherings available every day.
 At zero cost, inclusive and run by highly enlightened facilitators.
 Gatherings